Internships in Business

 What is an Internship?

 Potential employers are increasingly interested in hiring graduates who have had meaningful real-world business experience.
-Hilbert has long recognized the need to prepare its business administration students with hands-on, practical work experience while providing a valuable resource to businesses and organizations.
+Hilbert has long recognized the need to prepare its management students with hands-on, practical work experience while providing a valuable resource to businesses and organizations.
 All types of organizations offer business internships, from private businesses to banks to computer technology businesses.

 Offered your senior year, you will receive credit for the internship class.This is your chance to make contributions to an organization and to demonstrate your potential value as a full-time employee after graduation.